 Walk the trail and then walk out on the nearby bridge for some Instagram shots of the waterfall.
 Gorge Lake is closest to Newhalem of the 3 lakes in the park.

 3. Thunder Creek Trail, trailhead at Colonial Creek Campground on Diablo Lake

 This can be a long or short hike, depending on your mood.
 The Thunder Creek Trail goes 20 miles to Park Creek Pass but many hikers just go 2 miles upriver to the first bridge before turning around.
-It is a scenic and easy hike along Thunder Creek, with tall trees to admire and little elevation change for little guys to complain about.
+It is a scenic and easy hike along Thunder Creek, with tall trees to admire and little elevation change for pint sized people to complain about.

 Other Hikes On My List

 There are lots of other day hikes in the park that we did not get to because of time constraints and snow cover but have plans to return to one day.

 I would particularly like to do a hike/ water taxi combo on Ross Lake.
 Ross Lake Resort will take you by boat to a number of trailheads around Ross Lake, from where you can hike back to your car.
 See their website for more information about stops and prices and the NPS map of Ross Lake for trailheads.
 A hike to Big Beaver or Hidden Hand and a watertaxi back seems like a great way to spend a day.